insourceasia/insourceasia.github.io/insource/content/usecase/recruitment.md

 These challenges can lead to a slow and inefficient recruitment process, resulting in missed opportunities and wasted resources.

-## InSource Langflow Solution
+## InSource Flow Solution

-InSource Langflow is an AI-powered solution that automates the process of inputting candidate information and matching job descriptions with candidates.
-By leveraging the power of OpenAI's no-code flow based on Langchain, InSource Langflow can:
+InSource Flow is an AI-powered solution that automates the process of inputting candidate information and matching job descriptions with candidates.
+By leveraging the power of OpenAI's no-code flow based on Langchain, InSource Flow can:

 1. Automatically extract candidate information from resumes and input it into the recruiter's database.
 2. Match candidates with job descriptions based on their skills, experience, and other relevant factors.